Classical Limit of Yukawa theory from quantum state perspective: Introduction

-When it comes to quantum field theory, particularly for bosonic fields, the process of classicalization becomes significantly more complex as we must deal with quantum states of multiparticle systems instead of single particles.
-Specifically, a physical system is described by a quantum state in quantum field theory, while it is described by a classical field or a point in phase space in classical theory.
-The distinctions between these two descriptions motivate us to investigate the corresponding relations between them.
-R. Glauber expanded on Schrodinger's ideas and found that coherent states in quantum field theory closely correspond to classical fields in classical theory \cite{Glauber1963,Glauber2006a,Klauder1968,Zhang1990}.
-However, coherent states are typically presented in Fock space, which makes it challenging to directly examine the relations between quantum states and classical fields.
-To provide a more direct explanation of the structures of coherent states, we derive them using a novel procedure where we treat coherent states in a representation expanded by the eigenstates of quantum field operators.
-In this research, we use Yukawa theory as a model.
-States that resemble Gaussian wave packets can be interpreted as quantum states that correspond to classical fields.
-By evaluating the Gaussian wave packet states, which turn out to be coherent states, in the representation expanded by the eigenstates of quantized fields, we can derive the classical Hamiltonian equations of motion from the evolution of quantum states(Fig. \ref{fig:summary}).
-Through the explicit expression for coherent states in the representation expanded by the eigenstates of quantum field operators, we not only directly observe the spatial entanglement structure of quantum states, but also identify the differences and relationships between quantum superposition and classical superposition.
+Deriving the classical limit of quantum field theory is more complex, because the classical description of a physical system involves not only point particles but also classical fields.
+R. Glauber expanded on Schrodinger's ideas and found that coherent states in quantum field theory correspond to classical fields in classical theory \cite{Glauber1963,Glauber2006a,Klauder1968,Zhang1990}.
+However, coherent states in quantum field theory are typically presented in Fock space, which makes it challenging to directly show the relations between quantum states and classical fields.
+To provide a more direct explanation of the structures of coherent states, we use Yukawa theory as a model and derive coherent states in the representation expanded by the eigenstates of quantum field operators.
+We outline some natural requirements for quantum states that have classical correspondence.
+By analyzing the structure of the vacuum state and combining the requirements, we can find the quantum states that correspond to the classical fields.
+By evaluating these wave functions which turn out to be coherent states, we can derive the classical Hamiltonian equations of motion from the evolution of quantum states.
+Through the explicit expression for coherent states in the representation expanded by the eigenstates of quantum field operators, we not only directly observe the spatial entanglement structure of quantum states, but also identify the differences between quantum superposition and classical superposition.